kyaroch/kyaroch.github.io/_posts/2016-06-19-state-presidential-vote-dispersion.md

     plt.figure()
     plot = series.plot()
     plot.get_figure().savefig(plot_name + '.png')
+    plt.close('all')

 save_plot(state_data.var(), plot_name='state_results_variance')
 {% endhighlight %}

-Calling `plt.figure()` is necessary because it resets the figure – otherwise, when we plot more series, everything we've plotted before will show up in the new plots.
+Calling `plt.figure()` is necessary because it initializes a new figure – otherwise, when we plot more series, everything we've plotted before will show up in the new figure.
+We then close the plot so it doesn't continue to consume memory.
+(There may be a better way to do this.)
 This initially confused me.

 Here is the plot: